Flash Gordon (serial)

-Flash Gordon is a 1936 superhero serial film.
+Flash Gordon is a 1936 science-fiction adventure serial film.
 Presented in 13 chapters, it is the first screen adventure for Flash Gordon, the comic-strip character created by Alex Raymond in 1934.
 It presents the story of Gordon's visit to the planet Mongo and his encounters with the evil Emperor Ming the Merciless.
 Buster Crabbe, Jean Rogers, Charles Middleton, Priscilla Lawson and Frank Shannon portray the film's central characters.
 In 1996, Flash Gordon was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".